China's legal setback could spur more South China Sea claims

 LEGAL ROUTE OPEN

-The United States has launched a round of quiet diplomacy to persuade countries around the region not to move aggressively to capitalise on the ruling, several U.S. administration officials said on Wednesday.
+The United States has launched a round of quiet diplomacy to persuade countries around the region not to move aggressively to capitalize on the ruling, several U.S. administration officials said on Wednesday.

 "This is a blanket call for quiet, not some attempt to rally the region against China, which would play into a false narrative that the U.S. is leading a coalition to contain China," said one official, who spoke on the condition of anonymity to describe private diplomatic messages.